TL;DR

 63% of buyers are more likely to engage with personalized outreach efforts.

-Types of Outbound Call Center Campaigns
+Common Outbound Call Center Use Cases

 Outbound call centers support a wide range of business campaigns.
 Some common use cases include:

-Telemarketing and Sales
+Telemarketing & Sales

 Telemarketing is one of the most traditional uses of outbound calling, with an average success rate of 2.3% in 2025.2 It aims to help businesses generate leads and close sales by reaching out to potential customers with personalized offers.